Comprehensive Care for Pet Rabbits, Rodents, Hedgehogs, Sugar Gliders, and Ferrets

 Rabbits, guinea pigs, gerbils, rats, chinchillas, mice, hamsters, hedgehogs, sugar gliders, and ferrets are all common small mammal pets that we routinely treat.
 While each of them requires various levels of care and attention, we recommend that these animals be seen twice a year by a veterinarian to ensure optimal health and wellness.

 Rabbits — These small mammals are curious, and are active chewers by nature.
 They come in a variety of breeds and require a healthy diet of hay.
 Female rabbits should be spayed to prevent rapidly developing reproductive cancers.
+Rabbit Hemorrhagic Disease Virus has arrived in the Portland Metro area.
+Please read the Rabbit Hemorrhagic Disease handout for valuable information about biosecurity and vaccination.

 Rodents — On average, hamsters, gerbils, mice, and rats can live anywhere from 1 to 3 years.
 While hamsters and some mouse species live best alone, gerbils, domestic mice, and rats do well when in pairs or groups.
 Male rats should be neutered and female rats should be spayed to prevent the development of mammary and pituitary gland tumors.